back

 Personal loans are one of the most versatile lending options available, as they can typically be used for almost any purpose.
 Lenders might inquire as to what you plan to use the loan for, but you are not under an agreement to use the money for any specific purpose.

-A personal loan can be used for business expenses and personal expenses alike without restriction.
+One of these loans can be used for business expenses and personal expenses alike without restriction.
 The versatility of personal loans doesn’t stop at their use, as you can find online lenders who offer personal loans with shorter and longer terms, for good and bad credit, and from small loan amounts to more significant loan amounts.

-Getting Approved For a Personal Loan
+Getting Approved For Personal Loan Funds

 Personal loans are typically unsecured, which means they require a higher level of risk for the lender.
 Since there is no collateral to borrow against, qualifying for a personal loan comes down to your personal credit history.
 If you have a good credit score and adequate monthly income, you will easily be approved for a personal loan with a competitive interest rate.

-Even though a high personal credit score will help you access better interest rates, there are plenty of online lenders that offer personal loans for bad credit as well.
-If your personal credit history isn’t good, you may still be able to get approved for a personal loan, but you are unlikely to access very affordable interest rates.
+Even though a high personal credit score will help you access better interest rates, there are plenty of online lenders that offer personal loans for bad credit—commonly referred to as bad credit loans—as well.

 How Small Business Loans Work